ImroBr/phamwiki/draft_FTA.md

 | ![FTA Basic Event](images/FTA_undeveloped_event.jpg) | - |

 ## Method steps
 Following are steps one could take to apply the FTA method.
-It is largely based on the page of

-### 1. Define undesired event
+### 1. Define hazard
-Start by clearly and concisely describing the undesired event (top event).
+Start by clearly and concisely describing the hazard (top event).
 As this will be the basis for following steps, a specific and measurable definition is recommended.
 Clarifying factors for top event precision may include: <sup>[[3]](#references)
 * How much?
 * How long (duration)?
 * What is the safety impact?
 * What is the environmental impact?
 * What is the regulatory impact?

-### 2. Identify conributing events and factors
+### 2. System analysis and contributing events identification
 Identify factors and events that might contribute to the most undesired (top level) event.
 These factors should fall into 2 categories: [basic events](#used-terminology) and [intermediate events](#used-terminology). \
+* Create or utilize the following resources: <sup>[[3]](#references)</sup>
+ * List of components (Bill of Materials)
+ * Boundary Diagram
+ * Schematic
+ * Code requirements
+ * Engineering Noises and Environments
+ * Existing examples or templates of similar products or failures

+* Identify potential causes:
+ * Include experts on the subject (such as system design engineers or reliability engineers)
-Where applicable, experts on the subject matter and/ or external (historal) records could be consulted to encapulate a full range of causal factors.
+ * consult similar product or failure history \and/ or external (historical) records could be consulted to encapsulate a full range of causal factors.

+* Estimate probability of causes at the basic-event level

 ### 3. Construct the fault Tree
 Construct a visual fault tree diagram using standard [gate symbols and event symbols](#symbols).
 The _top event_ should at the top, and any relations to that cause below it in a hierarchical fashion.
 Following this, basic events must end up at the bottom. \

 ### 4. Gather failure data